-Layer potatoes and carrots in the slow cooker.
+- Layer potatoes and carrots in the slow cooker.
 Top with garlic and onion powder (or sliced onion), if using.
 Sprinkle vegetables with 1 teaspoon each of salt and pepper.
-Lay the roast in the middle of the vegetables and sprinkle with remaining salt and pepper.
+Lay the roast in the middle of the vegetables, nestling into the vegetables.
 Spread the horseradish evenly over the roast.
-Pour the beef broth around the meat (not over it, as that would wash away the horseradish).
+Pour 4 cups beef broth around the meat (not over it, as that would wash away the horseradish).
 Add in additional stock if needed to be sure the chuck roast is submerged 3/4th of the way with the broth.

 - Cook on low 10-12 hours or high 5-6 hours.